 Inherent bias in media

 Media literacy can help people recognise biases in the media and how they may affect their perception of an event or issue.
 For example, a conservative news outlet might only cover terrorist attacks to make people afraid.
 That same media organisation may also use emotional language to make readers feel negatively towards refugees and immigrants coming into their country.
 A progressive news site may promote equality for all genders or highlight how poverty affects minority communities.
+Media Literacy in Action by Renee Hobbs emphasises recognising biases and understanding how they can shape perceptions.
+For instance, in the 2020 U.S. Presidential Election, various media outlets exhibited biases in their coverage, which had the potential to influence public opinion.
+Understanding that media outlets may have inherent biases, whether due to ownership, editorial policies, or other factors, helps consumers critically analyse and view the information through a more objective lens.
 By recognising those biases, we can make decisions on how to respond to these sometimes emotive topics rationally.

 Media literacy as an educational tool

-Media literacy is a skill that has been a part of the curriculum for decades, but its importance is on an all-time high.
-Not only does it allow students to analyze media in their lives and communities critically, but it also prepares them for college or careers.
+Media literacy is a skill that has been a part of the curriculum for decades, but its importance is on an all-time high particularly with the advent of deepfakes and AI-generated content.
+Not only does it allow students to analyse media in their lives and communities critically, but it also prepares them for college or careers.
+The evolving digital landscape requires a developed set of skills.
+Media literacy is no longer a luxury; it is a necessity.
+In navigating the vast ocean of information, let us commit to wielding the compass of critical thinking, guiding ourselves and our communities toward informed and responsible engagement with the media that shapes our world.